 Trading Term Definition: Long and Short

-The terms long and short refer to whether a trade was entered by buying first or selling first.
-A long trade is initiated by buying, with the expectation to sell at a higher price in the future and realize a profit.
-A short trade is initiated by selling first (before buying), with the expectation to buy the stock back at a lower price and realize a profit.
+The terms long and short refer to whether a trade was initiated by buying first or selling first.
+A long trade is initiated by buying with the expectation to sell at a higher price in the future and realize a profit.
+A short trade is initiated by selling, before buying, with the intent to buy the stock back at a lower price and realize a profit.

-When a day trader is in a long trade, they bought an asset, and are hoping that the price will go up.
+When a day trader is in a long trade, they bought an asset and are hoping the price will go up.

-Day traders will often use the terms "buy" and "long" interchangeably.
-Similarly, some trading software will have a trade entry button marked "buy," where another might have a trade entry button marked "long".
+Day traders often will use the terms "buy" and "long" interchangeably.
+Similarly, some trading software has a trade entry button marked "buy," while others trade entry buttons marked "long."

-The term long is often used to describe an open position, as in "l am long Apple", which indicates the trader currently owns shares of Apple Inc. (AAPL).
-The letters inside the brackets are called a stock ticker symbol.
+The term often is used to describe an open position, as in "l am long Apple," which indicates the trader currently owns shares of Apple Inc. (AAPL).

-Day traders will often use the terms "sell" and "short" interchangeably.
-Similarly, some trading software will have a trade entry button marked "Sell," where another might have a trade entry button marked "Short".
+Day traders often use the terms "sell" and "short" interchangeably.
+Similarly, some trading software has a trade entry button marked "sell," while others have a trade entry buttons marked "short."

-Traders will often say I am "Going short..." or "Go short..." to indicate their interest in shorting a particular asset.
+Traders often say I am "going short" or "go short" to indicate their interest in shorting a particular asset.

 Shorting Various Markets

 Traders can go short in most financial markets.
-In the futures and forex markets, a trader can always go short.
+In the futures and forex markets, a trader always can go short.
 Most stocks are shortable in the stock market as well, but not all of them.
-In order to go short in the stock market, your broker must borrow the shares from someone who owns the shares (you don't see any of this happen, or need to worry about it).
-If the broker can't borrow the shares for you, they won't let you short the stock.
-Stocks that just started trading on the exchange (called Initial Public Offering stocks, or IPOs) also aren't shortable.
+In order to go short in the stock market, your broker must borrow the shares from someone who owns the shares, and if the broker can't borrow the shares for you, he won't let you short the stock.
+Stocks that just started trading on the exchange—called Initial Public Offering stocks (IPOs)—also aren't shortable.